cosmos/cosmos-sdk/docs/core/proto-docs.md

 ### QueryGroupsByAdminRequest
 QueryGroupsByAdminRequest is the Query/GroupsByAdminRequest request type.

-MissedBlock contains height and missed status as boolean.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |